facelessuser/coloraide/docs/src/markdown/wavelengths.md

 We can also query colors from the perspective of the complementary wavelength.
 When this is done, the complementary wavelength is returned with both coordinates representing the intersection of the spectral locus at the closest, complementary wavelength.
-If the complementary intersection falls on the "line of purples", then the dominant wavelength is returned with a negative sign, and the two points will be intersection with the "line of purples" and the intersection at the dominant wavelength, respectively.
+If the complementary intersection falls on the "line of purples", then the dominant wavelength is returned with a negative sign, and the two points will be the intersection with the "line of purples" and the intersection at the dominant wavelength, respectively.

 /// html | div#break-down